 “Okay.
 Ron, you coming?”
 Harry asked and Ron finally tore his gaze away from the unconscious man.

 “Hang on.”
 Ron said upon seeing the object.
 He picked it up.
 “Anyone know what this is?”
-He gave it to Harry to examine.
-While it appeared blue at first glance, as Harry peered deeper into the centre of it he noticed a multiple number of colours swirling within.
+He gave the fist-sized orb to Harry to examine.
+While its outer shell appeared blue at first glance, as Harry peered deeper into the centre of it he noticed a multiple number of colours swirling hypnotically within.

 “Doesn’t look familiar.
 We’ll have it examined back at the Ministry.”
 Harry pocketed it and resumed to follow the young Law Enforcer, leaving Phillipa to take the Death Eater back to the Ministry.

 The young man Harry and Ron were following remained quiet throughout their walk and seemed, somehow, distracted.
 “Hey,” Harry said quietly.
 “Rowan and Ashley.
 Did you know them?”
 The man nodded sadly and Harry put a hand on his shoulder.
 “I’m sorry.”
 The man nodded and showed his acknowledgment of Harry’s sympathy.
 Ron then saw it fit to change the subject.

 “What I don't get is how they were able to Disapparate.
 I mean, that bloke I got to wasn’t able to but his mate was still within the range of the enchantments yet was still able to scarper as soon as he saw his partner was in trouble.”
 Ron gave a small snort of laughter.
 “Really shows how much they look out for each other.”